mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

 #### Custom User Groups (Beta; Professional and Enterprise Plans)
- - Added the ability to mention a group of members in a workspace who need to be notified at once.
+ - Added the ability to mention a group of members at a time in a workspace.
 Users can create groups, edit group details, join groups, archive groups, and add group members.

 #### Cross-team Channel Navigation
- - You can now find and jump to channels across all your teams by typing any channel name in the Find Channels modal.
+ - You can now find and jump to channels across all your teams by typing any channel name in the **Find Channels** modal.

 #### Workspace Optimizations
  - System Admins can now review their overall health and growth scores and take recommended actions for ensuring their workspace is running smoothly, so users can get the most out of Mattermost.